Population-Transcriptomics/C1-CAGE-preview/QC.md

 Roughly 10 % only of the reads align to ribosomal RNA.
 A large number of reads are PCR duplicates (here in the category _mapped_) in the sense that they have the same transcription start site and unique molecular identifier.
-These PCR duplictes are not lost as they are used for paired-end assembly of _CAGEscan fragments_ where each independent tagmentation event reconstitutes the original cDNA sequence.
+These PCR duplicates are not lost as they are used for paired-end assembly of _CAGEscan fragments_ where each independent tagmentation event reconstitutes the original cDNA sequence.